isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 minuteStepsWide_merged.csv
 sleepDay_merged.csv

-To make the dataset more manageable, I categorized the 18 files into 3 categories:
+To simplify the analysis, I have grouped the files into three broad categories:

+### 2.1) Activity

-- Activity: daily and minute-level activity data like steps, distance, intensity.
+Files related to daily and minute-level activity, such as steps, distance, and intensity.
-- Heart rate: users' heart rate data.
-- Sleep: sleep duration.

-Daily activity
+Files:

 combined_dailyActivity_merged.csv
 combined_hourlyIntensities_merged.csv
 combined_hourlySteps_merged.csv